 How much do you know about Tchaikovsky, one of the romantic era's greatest composers?
-Our handy facts gallery will shed light on his life, loves and music.
+From his ballets to his orchestral compositions, our handy facts gallery will shed light on his life, loves and music.

 Tchaikovsky had four brothers and one sister.
 Nikolai, Ippolit, twins Anatoly and Modest, and Alexandra were from his father's second marriage, and half-sister Zinaida was from his father's first marriage.